apucacao/albatross-old/source/2012-03-07-headspace.html.markdown

 tags: project, javascript, ruby
 ---

-Why we built Headspace, a simple link sharing app, and how

-READMORE

 Recently, [Mike][mike] and I have been talking about building a little app to help us keep track of all the links we share with each other daily.